Skillet chicken and rice goes bold with a whole head of garlic

 To remove the papery skin, I rely on one of these three methods.

 My favorite is to shake them: Place the cloves in a large, clean, dry jar with a hard lid (such as an empty pickle jar) — or put the cloves in a metal bowl, invert a bowl of equal size over the top and hold the bowls together where the rims meet.
 Shake vigorously for 15 to 20 seconds.
 If any still have skins, repeat the process with those.
 You may have to then peel a few, but most should shake loose from their skins.
-This method works best with slightly older, dryer heads of garlic.
+This method works best with slightly older, drier heads of garlic.
 For fresher or stubborn garlic, you may have to snip off the end of each clove where it was attached at the root.

 If I’m adding the garlic to a sauce, I might try one of these methods.
 Both result in slightly softened garlic.